gmlc-dispatches/dispatches/docs/models/renewables/wind_power.rst

-Wind Turbine
+Wind Power
 ============

-The DISPATCHES Wind Turbine Model calculates the electricity production from a wind farm using wind resource data and the PySAM Windpower module.
+The DISPATCHES Wind Power Model calculates the electricity production from a wind farm using wind resource data and the PySAM Windpower module.
 The model assumes a single turbine with a powercurve from the ATB Turbine 2018 Market Average.
 Wake effects are not modeled, and PySAM's default losses are assumed.
 The power output of the entire farm of any size is calculated by scaling the output from the single turbine.